SErvices

 Daily Lesson Plan

 The program I use is Basic Language Skills (Orton Gillingham).
 It is a systematic, sequential, intensive comprehensive literacy curriculum for use with students who are dyslexic or reading-disabled.
-It consist of a rotation of activities that develop the necessary skills for reading, spelling and writing.
+It consists of a rotation of activities that develop the necessary skills for reading, spelling and writing.
 Each class meets four days a week for one hour each day.
 The following are included in the program:

 Alphabet Awareness Activities